RemieJanssen/PhyloX/joss/paper.md

 network = DiNetwork.from_newick("((leaf1,leaf2));")
 ```

 For output, it is also possible to use functionality from NetworkX.
 For example, it is possible to output the list of edges or to create a drawing of the network.
-Of course, output as Newick string is also available with PhyloX with `network.newick()`.
+Of course, output as Newick string is also available with PhyloX (with `network.newick()` for a network called `network` as in the example code blocks above).
 This outputs all edge information in rich Newick format by default, but can also be forced to output an extended Newick string without edge information.

 ## Generating networks
 Networks can also be generated randomly in PhyloX, which can be utilized to create test sets for new methods.
 The implemented generators are based on the code from [@janssen2021comparing].
 These include generators based on evolutionary models, such as the [LGT generator](https://phylox.readthedocs.io/en/v1.0.3/_autosummary/phylox.generators.lgt.html) and the [ZODS generator](https://phylox.readthedocs.io/en/v1.0.3/_autosummary/phylox.generators.zods.html) based on [@pons2019generation] and [@zhang2018bayesian], but also a [Metropolis-Hastings sampler] enabling uniform sampling from classes of networks.